Vitamin C should be an elemental part of our diet.

 One study reveals that hospital patients who were given vitamin C said they were happier in as little as a week .

 Low vitamin C has been linked to depression in older people .

 8. Reduces risk to heart disease

-In 2017, data from CDC.gov reveals that heart disease is the number one cause of death.
+In 2017, data from CDC.gov revealed that heart disease is the number one cause of death.

-The modern lifestyle that we have, increases our risk thanks to unhealthy diet, lack of sleep and overall stress contribute heavily to the high number of deaths.
+The modern lifestyle that we have increases our risk thanks to an unhealthy diet, lack of sleep and overall stress contribute heavily to the high number of deaths.

 That’s the bad news.

 The good news is we can protect ourselves from this life-threatening condition by increasing our consumption of vitamin C.